 This course focuses on learning strategies to help students become better, more independent learners.
 Students will learn how to develop and apply literacy and numeracy skills, personal management skills, and interpersonal and teamwork skills to improve their learning and achievement in school, the workplace, and the community.
-The course helps students build confidence and motivation to pursue opportunities for success in secondary school and beyond.
+The

-Mathematics - Principles
+Mathematics

-MPM1D credit value 1.0 Prerequisite: None
+MTH1W credit value 1.0 Prerequisite: None

-This course enables students to develop an understanding of mathematical concepts related to algebra, analytic geometry, and measurement and geometry through investigation, the effective use of technology, and abstract reasoning.
-Students will investigate relationships, which they will then generalize as equations of lines, and will determine the connections between different representations of a linear relation.
-They will also explore relationships that emerge from the measurement of three-dimensional figures and two-dimensional shapes.
-Students will reason mathematically and communicate their thinking as they solve multi-step problems.
+This course enables students to consolidate, and continue to develop, an understanding of mathematical concepts related to number sense and operations, algebra, measurement, geometry, data, probability, and financial literacy.
+Students will use mathematical processes, mathematical modelling, and coding to make sense of the mathematics they are learning and to apply their understanding to culturally responsive and relevant real-world situations.
+Students will continue to enhance their mathematical reasoning skills, including proportional reasoning, spatial reasoning, and algebraic reasoning, as they solve problems and communicate their thinking.
 The course consolidates the concepts taught in grades 6 to 8.
 It reviews a number of topics and introduces some new areas of study.
 Students learn through practical and theoretical activities.
 This course is comprised of a Main Lesson and Skills Lessons.